thescouser89/dingrogu/README.md

 The adapter part might be necessary to not couple Rex's particular DTO requests with the specific downstream's application API.

+The project is configured to build a uber-jar by default.

 ## Workflow Creation
 Rex requires that we specify for each task:
 - an endpoint to start the request and its payload